 These are ideal choices for vegans and people with lactose intolerance.
 However, they do not naturally contain much calcium, so be sure to check the label for a brand with added calcium and vitamin D.

-Greek yogurt, non-dairy and regular yogurt can all be healthy options, but none is necessarily healthier than the others.
+Greek yogurt, nondairy, and regular yogurt can all be healthy options, but none are necessarily healthier than the others.

-However, whether organic foods are better or not is highly debated, and the use of GMOs and growth hormones in dairy farming remains extremely controversial.
+However, whether organic foods are better is highly debated, and the use of GMOs and growth hormones in dairy farming remains extremely controversial.

 The nutritional content of organic versus conventional foods is controversial as well, although there do appear to be differences when it comes to organic dairy.

-The fact is, it’s hard to say if organic really is better than conventional when it comes to nutrition and health benefits.
+Overall, it’s hard to say if organic really is better than conventional when it comes to nutritional and health benefits.

-Bottom Line: Greek yogurt has more protein and fewer carbs, while dairy-free yogurt tends to have less fat and no lactose.
-Organic yogurt may be richer in certain nutrients, but lower in others.
+Greek yogurt has more protein and fewer carbs, while dairy-free yogurt tends to have less fat and no lactose.
+Organic yogurt may be richer in certain nutrients, but it’s lower in others.